AKASHPATI007/Credit-Card-Default-Prediction/README.md

 # Credit-Card-Default-Prediction

+# Problem Statement:-

-# This project is aimed at predicting the case of customers' default payments in Taiwan.
+This project is aimed at predicting the case of customers' default payments in Taiwan.
 From the perspective of risk management, the result of predictive accuracy of the estimated probability of default will be more valuable than the binary result of classification - credible or not credible clients.
 We can use the KS chart to evaluate which customers will default on their credit card payments.

 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables: